jeslyntweedie/AudioCurator/README.md

 # AudioCurator
-Open source audio blog platform
+An open source audio blog platform

 ##A passion for music